Enabling Micro-payments on IoT Devices using Bitcoin Lightning Network: Abstract

 \section{Abstract}

-Bitcoin's success as a cryptocurrency enabled it to penetrate into many daily life transactions.
-Its problems regarding transaction fees and longer validation times are addressed through an innovative concept called Lightning Network (LN) which works on top of Bitcoin by leveraging off-chain transactions.
-This made Bitcoin an attractive micro-payment solution which can also be used within certain IoT applications (e.g., toll payments) since it eliminates the need for traditional centralized payment systems.
+Lightning Network (LN) addresses the scalability problem of Bitcoin by leveraging off-chain transactions.
 Nevertheless, it is not possible to run LN on resource-constrained IoT devices due to its storage, memory, and processing requirements.
-Therefore, in this paper, we propose an efficient and secure protocol that enables an IoT device to use LN's functions through a gateway LN node even if it is not trusted.
-The idea is to involve the IoT device in LN operations with its digital signature by replacing original 2-of-2 multisignature channels to 3-of-3 multisignature channels.
-Once the gateway is delegated to open a channel for the IoT device in a secure manner, our protocol enforces this LN gateway to request the IoT device's digital consent for all further operations on the channel such as sending payments or closing the channel.
-LN's Bitcoin transactions are revised to incorporate 3-of-3 signatures.
-In addition, LN's revoked state broadcast procedure is modified to be able to operate under 3-of-3 multi-signature scheme.
+Therefore, in this paper, we propose an efficient and secure protocol that enables an IoT device to use LN's functions through a gateway LN node.
+The idea is to involve the IoT device in LN operations with its digital signature by replacing original 2-of-2 multisignature channels with 3-of-3 multisignature channels.
+Our protocol enforces the LN gateway to request the IoT device's cryptographic signature for all operations on the channel.
 We evaluated the proposed protocol by implementing it on a Raspberry Pi for a toll payment scenario and demonstrated its feasibility and security.